For the longest time, I’ve had my single article on the best pillows available here in the UK but it’s time I delve a little deeper.

 1. Top Choice – Panda Memory Foam Bamboo Pillow

 - Medium Feel

 It’s made as a single piece with three layers of memory foam gel made using the latest technology which allows the pillow to breathe keeping it cool and helping it last longer.
-Perfect for side and back sleepers and anyone who was worried about overheating with their pillow.
+Perfect for side and back sleepers and any sleeping position plus people worried about overheating.